ColeTrammer/iros/README.md

   issues when be enabled.
 * Neither GCC not Bin Utils want to build anymore, something must be wrong with the supplied patches.
-* Ports cannot be built all at once: the script doesn't work because it needs to set the CWD correctly, so each port must be built individually.
 * make run always rebuilds the disk image, so we can never save info in between sessions.